+Peppermint Christmas Slime is a super fun way to bring the colors and smells of Christmas into your slime play!
+This slime recipe with glue is so fun with its beautiful green and red sparkles and is a perfect science and sensory experiment for kids!
 I don’t know about you, but when I have been at the store and purchasing any type of play dough, slime, gak, or anything ooey gooey its generally expensive and in tiny tiny containers.
-Now I know not everyone is craft and that is totally ok, but making your OWN slime is so easy that we are sharing a “Perfect Slime Every Time” recipe that can be used as a base for EVERY slime you create.
+Now I know not everyone is into DIYing their own slime and that is totally OK, but making homemade slime is so easy that we are sharing a “Perfect Slime Every Time” recipe that can be used as a base for EVERY slime you create.
 This is the same recipe we are going to use to make this Peppermint Christmas Slime!

-So if you are doing Christmas, you can alter for colors and Christmas smells (I like cinnamon, peppermint, or spruce), Halloween slime that includes black and orange plus nutmeg, cinnamon, or pumpkin smells, or you can go straight sensory by using a clear slime and adding sparkles, confetti or tiny toys like rings or beads.
+If you are doing Christmas slime, you can alter for colors and Christmas smells (I like cinnamon, peppermint, or spruce), Halloween slime is more of a black and orange plus nutmeg, cinnamon, or pumpkin, or you can go straight sensory by using a clear slime and adding sparkles, confetti or tiny toys like rings or beads.

 Either way getting the slime recipe itself right is the most important thing and let me tell you that this is EASY.